MathiasKoch/roberto_robot/README.md

 Roberto the robot is a 4 wheeled robot, built for DTU's annual Robocup competition.
 The competition requires mobile robots to complete a track with a number of different obstacles and tasks to be completed.
 More info can be found on http://www.robocup.dtu.dk/ (Only available in Danish).

-Roberto controls it's wheels in pairs (Left and Right respectively) in order to allow pivot sterring, turning around center and sideways locomotion.
+Roberto controls it's wheels in pairs (Left and right respectively) in order to allow pivot sterring, turning around center and sideways locomotion.

 ![DriveModes](http://i.imgur.com/0CxI1aK.png)